nikeee/lean-s3/README.md

 ```

 ## Why?
 [@aws-sdk/client-s3](https://github.com/aws/aws-sdk-js-v3) is cumbersome to use and doesn't align well with the current web standards.
-It is focused on providing a great experienced when used in conjunction with other AWS services.
+It is focused on providing a great experience when used in conjunction with other AWS services.
 This comes at the cost of performance and package size:

 ```sh
 $ npm i @aws-sdk/client-s3 @aws-sdk/s3-request-presigner